brianbunke/brianbunke.github.io/_posts/2017-03-07-introducing-vester.md

  - github
 ---

+> Part 2 of this series, [Vester 2: Vest Harder], covers more advanced usage of the module.
+>
+> Part 3 of this series will cover the individual *.Vester.ps1 test structure, and walk through an example of how to contribute your own tests.

 This post is all about managing your VMware environment with Vester ([PS Gallery]/[GitHub]).
 Vester uses PowerCLI and Pester to provide a lightweight configuration management solution for VMware administrators.

 Let's start off with a quiz: